MonsterBagels/my-cachyos-setup/README.md

 I mostly stuck with [this YouTube video](https://www.youtube.com/watch?v=uIRs-zh3nGI) for guidance.

 - Keyboard & Mouse
-  - I installed the [OpenRazer Driver](https://openrazer.github.io/) and the [Polychromatic front end](https://polychromatic.app/).
-  - It doesn't recognize my keyboard or mouse dock so will have to [add them myself](https://github.com/openrazer/openrazer/blob/master/DEVELOPMENT.md) or wait for support to be added to OpenRazer.
-- Controller (Sony PlayStation Dualsense)
-  - Bluetooth pairing wizard errors during connection but the controller is paired when you test it.
 - Streamdeck
   - Works using the [StreamController](https://github.com/StreamController/StreamController) app.
 - Case Lighting